I Made It to GitHub Trending - My Open Source Journey

 π― Solving a Pain Point

 The first step to getting your project trending is to solve a pain point.
-This is not something that you’ll know immediately.

-But over time, you’ll start to notice some patterns.
-For me, one pattern emerged, there are many frameworks, and each framework has its own way of loading the model, inference, and post-processing, etc.
+For me, one pattern emerged, there are many frameworks, and each framework has its own way of loading the model, inference, and post-processing, etc. Every time I change framework, I have to rewrite the inference code.
+This is really annoying.

 Putting this into a single unified API would be super useful.